 The bottom line is the number of ICU beds occupied by coronavirus cases remains a low percentage of cases.
 Less than 1 percent of total coronavirus cases are in the ICU, even as the number of coronavirus cases in Colombia increased over these 25 days by 346,268 cases.
 However, there are also many unconfirmed cases in the ICU.

 ICU Occupancy and Capacity in Colombia

 According to El Tiempo, on August 13, Colombia had a total of 9,483 ICU beds.
-This is up from 5,411 ICU beds in May as seen in the following graphic:
+This was up from 5,411 ICU beds in May as seen in the following graphic: